 What are Creative & Entertainment Careers?

-Creative and entertainment encompass all aspects of arts and design, entertainment and marketing/advertising.
-These industries attract individuals who are willing to work beyond existing markets and create entirely new opportunities for themselves and others.
-Artists and entertainers are catalysts for change and innovation.
-Those on the creative side include artists, performers, writers, musicians, and technicians.
+Those on the creative side include those in front of and behind the camera/stage including artists, performers, writers, filmmakers, musicians, and production technicians that bring it to life.
 Those on the business side include managers, agents, producers, and distributors.
 In addition to the large production studios, there are also countless smaller marketing firms.
-Key career sectors include:
+Key career sectors include::

-- Business side - including finance; software engineering, human resources, corporate communications, legal
+- Business side - including finance, business development, sales, human resources, legal, product (business and technical), corporate communications

 Recent CMC graduates have entered the field in a wide array of roles.
-Beyond the pure creative and design roles such as singer/songwriter or freelance writer, business and marketing roles include a wide variety of opportunities: account executive, ad sales associate, assistant publicist, business development associate, data analyst, optimization & innovation analyst, pricing analyst, product marketing associate, production assistant, and user interface researcher.
+Beyond the pure creative and design roles such as singer/songwriter, actor, filmmaker or freelance writer, business and marketing roles include a wide variety of opportunities: account executive, ad sales associate, assistant publicist, business development associate, data analyst, optimization & innovation analyst, pricing analyst, product marketing associate, production assistant, and user interface researcher.

 Would you Thrive in Creative & Entertainment?